xjtuerz0/report/README.md

 [5]Combining Spans into Entities: A Neural Two-Stage Approach for Recognizing Discontiguous Entities
 [6]Neural Segmental Hypergraphs for Overlapping Mention Recognition
 [7]Deep Exhaustive Model for Nested Named Entity Recognition

+September
+[1]Joint Mention Extraction and Classification with Mention Hypergraphs
+[2]Learning with Hypergraphs: Clustering, Classification, and Embedding
+[3]A Neural Layered Model for Nested Named Entity Recognition